August 27th, 2010

 An artist has a website.
 At first, this website is, depending on the artist, either a handy novelty or a frustrating necessity of the digital age.
 Either way, it’s not that super-important.
 One makes a work—be it digitally-created or handmade—and one, then, uploads a photograph or some other form of representation of this work to their website to serve as a second-hand reference for curators, collectors, critics, and the general contemporary art audience.

 An artist maintains this website.
 Gradually the artist comes to realize just how handy and how necessary this tool is for the dissemination of their work.
 As newspapers, mainstream culture, an exploding amateur culture, communication with friends, banking, and a host of other day-to-day activities are increasingly conducted via the Internet, the artist realizes that not only do people greatly prefer, and even expect, the ease of viewing the work through this website, but the once-obvious line between the actual work and the representation of the work is becoming oddly blurry.
 For many members of the artist’s audience, including curators, critics, and other arts professionals, the image of the work on the website is good enough.
 This is exacerbated by the increasingly global nature of contemporary art, perhaps best represented by Biennial culture.
-Furthermore, as the artist David Horvitz has pointed out, artists working on the Internet are now presented with an entirely new potential audience of Internet users who are not necessarily well-versed in the discourses and history of art.

 All of the sudden, the way the artist thinks about their work is at least as much dictated by how a .jpeg of the piece looks in the context of their website as they are by how it would look in the physical art space.
 This is what the artist Guthrie Lonergan calls “post Internet” art—the art after the Internet changed the way that art reaches an audience.

-For many younger artists who, by historical accident, came of age without ever really experiencing the “pre-Internet” relationship between artist and audience, this is not a novelty, but an obvious fact that almost goes without saying.
-Even if one works in traditional media, art is primarily experienced on the Internet.
 The art/curatorial collective VVORK curated a show called “The Real Thing” which was based on the idea that, as members of mediatized cultures, most of their own knowledge of art was not accrued through the original, but through art history books, lectures, conversations, and, of course, the Internet.
 In other words, through “versions.”
 In their statement for the show, which was held at MU in Eindhoven, they write:

 Some of our favourite works have only been described to us, unsurprisingly as the majority of our art experiences have been mediated in one form or other.
 The majority of works presented in this show have been selected through written commentaries, verbal descriptions and jpegs found online.
 In fact most of the works presented at MU are the type of manifestations mentioned above: stories, descriptions, translations and interpretations, all understood as primary experiences.